Corporate Governance Report

 Non-audit services provided by the external auditors

-The Audit Committee has implemented procedures relating to the provision of non-audit services by the Company’s auditors, which include non-audit work and any related fees over and above a de-minimis level to be approved in advance by the Chair of the Audit Committee.
-The policy in respect of services provided by the external auditors is set out below:
+The Audit Committee has implemented procedures relating to the provision of non-audit services by the Company’s auditors (subject always to the limitations in respect of Craneware being an OEPI), which include non-audit work and any related fees over and above a de-minimis level to be approved in advance by the Chair of the Audit Committee.

 Whistleblowing Policy

-The Group is committed to conducting its business with honesty and integrity and it is expected that these high standards be maintained throughout the organisation.
-As an element of providing a supportive and open culture within the organisation, the Group has a Whistleblowing Policy and associated annual training.
+The Group is committed to conducting its business with honesty and integrity and it is expected that these high standards be upheld throughout the organisation.
+As an element of fostering a supportive and open culture within the organisation, the Group has a Whistleblowing Policy, complemented by annual training for employees.
 This Policy includes arrangements by which employees, consultants or contractors may, in confidence and also anonymously should they wish, raise concerns regarding possible improprieties in matters of financial reporting or other matters.
 These concerns would then be investigated and followed up appropriately.
-The Board has provision to review these arrangements and any reports arising from their operation.
+The Board has oversight and provision to review these arrangements and any reports arising from their operation.

 Remuneration